TreorTang-sz/Little-Gadgets/README.md

 ## Technologies Used

 - Programming Languages: Python, Swift, JavaScript, C++
-- Frameworks & Libraries: (Add any specific frameworks or libraries you've used)
+- Frameworks & Libraries: Not yet -_-

 ## How to Use